The Many Haircuts of Milkweed

 Native Americans Found Many Medicinal Uses for Milkweed

-Who better to find uses for the versatile native american plant than the Native American Tribes of yore.
+Who better to find uses for the versatile Native American plant than the Native American Tribes of yore.

 The Cherokee Native Americans drank a concoction of milkweed root and a type of clematis called "virgin's bower" to calm backaches.
-They also used it as a laxative, for breast inflammation cause by infection or "mastitis", for kidney stones and edema, and for bee stings and wart removal.
+They also used it as a laxative, for breast inflammation caused by infection or "mastitis", for kidney stones and edema, and for bee stings and wart removal.

 The Iroquois produced a compound with milkweed to prevent hemorrhaging after childbirth and used the leaves for stomach aches.